 New GCSE Grades Explained

-By summer 2020, all GCSE’s will now be marked using the new GCSE grade 1 - 9 system, with the old A*s consigned to history.
+In summer 2020, all GCSE’s were updated to be marked using the new GCSE grade 1 - 9 system, with the old A*s consigned to history.
 So how do the new GCSE grades compare to the old GCSE grades?
-Here are the new GCSE grades explained in our 2020 guide for parents.
+Here are the new GCSE grades explained in our 2022 guide for parents.

 The traditional G to A* marking system has been replaced with a numerical grades of 1-9, with 9 being the highest GCSE grade awarded.